RahulSDeshpande/tyriar.github.io/_posts/2014-03-16-css-preprocessors-are-here-to-stay.md

 ## They can innovate faster

 CSS, and web development in general, takes a lot of time to progress because of the standardisation process.
 Standards need to go through multiple review steps and then browser vendors need to actually implement them.
-This typically takes several years and afterwards only people who use either modern evergreen browsers or who manually update their browsers will get the new features.
+This typically takes several years and afterwards only the people who use either modern evergreen browsers or who manually update their browsers will get the new features.

 While preprocessors can't change the CSS standard, they can effectively 'fix' this problem from a maintenance/syntactic sugar perspective.
 The creators of the preprocessors are free to add features to the projects without worrying about standardisation because they're defining their own language that will be compiled down to CSS.
 Plus, the multiple preprocessors available only feed innovation through healthy competition.